NorgesKubeforbund/kubing.no/README.md

 The `KEYNAME` and `APIKEY` is currently not publicly available, but we are working to get this secure and working.

 ### Install packages using npm
-Currently your are required to force install packages via npm by using the `-f` flag, we will try to fix this at some point.
+Currently we are relying on legacy dependencies, we will try to fix this at some point.
-Run `npm install -f` to install the relevant packages, and ignore the long list of warnings.
+Run `npm install --legacy-peer-deps` to install the relevant packages, and ignore the long list of warnings.

 ### Run the server locally
 You can use `npm start` to run the app in developer mode locally.